JuliaGraphics/Luxor.jl/docs/src/polygons.md

 A path is a sequence of one or more straight and curved (circular arc or Bézier curve) segments.
 Paths can consist of subpaths.
 Luxor maintains a 'current path', to which you can add lines and curves until you finish with a stroke or fill instruction.

-Luxor also provides a Bézier-path type, which is an array of four-point tuples, each of which is a Bézier curve section.
+Luxor also provides a BezierPath type, which is an array of four-point tuples, each of which is a Bézier cubic curve section.

 ```@setup polytable
 using Luxor